 Growers Need To Stay Safe While Using UV Light

-While the UV light may not be harmful for your plants, necessarily, it can be for you.
+While UV light may not be harmful to your plants, necessarily, it can be to you.

 In some instances, artificial UV can be more damaging to your skin than the sun, because you are in closer quarters to it.